a24hori/a24hori.github.io/index.md

 ## About me

-Atsushi Hori is a Ph.D. student at Kyoto University.
+I am a PhD student at Kyoto University.
-He is currently working on equilibrium problems, for example, (stochastic) variational inequalities and Nash equilibrium problems, supervised by Professor Nobuo Yamashita.
+I am currently working on stochastic equilibrium problems under distributional ambiguity, e.g., stochastic variational inequalities and Nash equilibrium problems, under the supervision of Professor Nobuo Yamashita.
-During his Bachelor's and Master's programs, he studied continuous optimizations, equilibrium problems, and operations research under the guidance of Professor Emeritus Masao Fukushima of Kyoto University.
+During my Bachelor's and Master's programs in Nanzan University, I also studied continuous optimizations, equilibrium problems, and operations research under the guidance of Professor Emeritus Masao Fukushima of Kyoto University.
+I have worked as an embedded software engineer for 2 years, which is a completely different field from mathematical optimization.
+After quitting the job, I started the different career to be a researcher.
+Though I moved to Kyoto for the PhD, professors in Nanzan University take care of me and I sometimes join an operational research seminar held online.
+I really appreciate their advice and helpful comments.

 ## Education